keithalewis/papers/probability.md

 ### Sample Space

-A sample space is the set of what can happen in a model: heads or tails as the outcome of a coin toss, the integers from 1 to 6 as the outcomes of rolling a single die, the set of all sequences of not more than 280 characters as a model of possible Twitter tweets.
+A _sample space_ is the set of what can happen in a model: heads or tails as the outcome of a coin toss, the integers from 1 to 6 as the outcomes of rolling a single die, the set of all sequences of not more than 280 characters as a model of possible Twitter tweets.

 An element of a sample space is called an _outcome_.
 An _event_ is a subset of a sample space.
+For the die example, the event 'an even number was rolled' is the set $\{2,4,6\}$.

 <!--
 Assuming the characters are upper and lower case letters, space, and